The Commissioning of a Tigo system is divided into 2 stages:

 - New System Creation (7:25)

 Once you've installed all your modules, and uploaded your barcode information to the monitoring portal, the final commissioning step is running Discovery.
-This must be done using the Tigo SMART mobile app.
-See our article, “Create and Edit System” in the “App 3.1” section in the Tigo Resource Center and proceed to the network and discovery tests.
+This must be done using the Tigo Energy Intelligence mobile app.
+See our article, “Create and Edit System” in the “App 3.1” section in the Tigo Help Center and proceed to the network and discovery tests.

 To commission the Tigo equipment there are 2 simple steps that need to be completed: